Learning to Predict Gradients for Semi-Supervised Continual Learning

-This learning problem aims to learn visual concepts in new tasks while retaining the visual concepts learned in the previous tasks~\cite{Rebuffi_CVPR_2017,Lee_2019_ICCV,Zhang_WACV_2020}.
-Correspondingly, the samples in the coresets would be repeatedly observed in this problem, whereas continual learning only observes each sample once.
-Lee \etal study how to leverage unlabeled data with a knowledge distillation method to boost the class-incremental learning \cite{Lee_2019_ICCV}.
-Specifically, the experimental protocol in \cite{Lee_2019_ICCV} is different from that of the SSCL.
+There are a number of works that can be cast into the category of task-incremental learning~\cite{Chaudhry_ICLR_2018,Ebrahimi_ECCV_2020,Kirkpatrick_PNAS_2017,Lopez_NIPS_2017,Luo_TPAMI_2019,Cuong_ICLR_2018,Rebuffi_CVPR_2017,Riemer_ICLR_2018,Chaudhry_NeurIPS_2020}.
+Specifically, Lopez-Paz and Ranzato propose a memory-based method, namely GEM, to impose a constraint on the gradients w.r.t to the training samples and the memory~\cite{Lopez_NIPS_2017}.
+Along the same line, Luo~\etal introduce a gradient alignment method DCL that enhances the correlation between the gradient and the accumulated gradient~\cite{Luo_TPAMI_2019}.
+Recently, Ebrahimi~\etal propose an adversarial continual learning (ACL) approach that aims to factorize task-specific and task-invariant features simultaneously~\cite{Ebrahimi_ECCV_2020}.
+Unlike GEM, where the training samples are observed one by one, the training process of ACL would repeat multiple times on every task.
+All the aforementioned works follow supervised continual learning paradigm that requires the ground-truth labels.
+However, how unlabeled data may influence the continual learning problem remain unclear.
+In this work, we propose the SSCL paradigm, where the model occasionally observes unlabeled data.
+The class-incremental learning problem aims to learn visual concepts in new tasks while retaining the visual concepts learned in the previous tasks~\cite{Rebuffi_CVPR_2017,Lee_2019_ICCV}.
+Correspondingly, the samples in the coresets would be repeatedly observed in this problem, whereas CL only observes each sample once.
+In this setting, Carvalho \etal introduce a catastrophic forgetting solution based on knowledge amalgamation (CFA) that learns a student network from multiple heterogeneous teacher models.
+Lee \etal leverage unlabeled data with a knowledge distillation method to boost the class-incremental learning \cite{Lee_2019_ICCV}.
+Notably, the experimental protocol in \cite{Lee_2019_ICCV} is different from that of SSCL.